rgee0/docs-1/docs/tools/inlets-operator.md

 inlets-operator adds public LoadBalancers to your local Kubernetes clusters.

-Install the inlets-operator using a single command with [arkade](https://get-arkade.dev/). arkade runs against any Kubernetes cluster and wraps the helm command-line.
+You can install the inlets-operator using a single command with [arkade](https://get-arkade.dev/) or with helm. arkade is an open-source Kubernetes marketplace and easier to use.

+For each provider, the minimum requirements tend to be:

+* An access token - for the operator to create VMs for inlets PRO servers
+* A region - where to create the VMs

+You will also need a [license for inlets PRO](https://inlets.dev/).
+You can apply for a free 14-day trial or purchase a license for personal or business use [in the store](https://inlets.dev/pricing)

 ## Install using arkade